rails/rails/guides/source/routing.md

 |PATCH/PUT   |/photos/:id      |update   | photo_path(:id)      |
 |DELETE      |/photos/:id      |destroy  | photo_path(:id)      |

-NOTE: Use +photos_path+, +new_photo_path+, etc. to generate paths for this resource.
+NOTE: Use `photos_path`, `new_photo_path`, etc. to generate paths for this resource.

 ### Specifying Constraints

-You can use the +:constraints+ option to specify a required format on the implicit +id+.
+You can use the `:constraints` option to specify a required format on the implicit `id`.
 For example:

 ```ruby
 resources :photos, :constraints => {:id => /[A-Z][A-Z][0-9]+/}
 ```

-This declaration constrains the +:id+ parameter to match the supplied regular expression.
-So, in this case, the router would no longer match +/photos/1+ to this route.
-Instead, +/photos/RR27+ would match.
+This declaration constrains the `:id` parameter to match the supplied regular expression.
+So, in this case, the router would no longer match `/photos/1` to this route.
+Instead, `/photos/RR27` would match.

 You can specify a single constraint to apply to a number of routes by using the block form: